sec-bit/solidity-safe-subset/README.secbit.md

 The compiler `solc` now works in two steps:
-1. the first step invokes `solc-safe-subset` which will fail on language features not allowed by the safe subset;
+1. the first step invokes `solc-safe-subset` which will fail on language features not allowed by the safe subset, and make source-level transformation if needed;
 2. the second step invokes `solc-release` (a release version of `solc` from ethereum/solidity repo) to actually compile the source file

-This is to make sure that the compilation result is 100% compatible with the result from a stock `solc` compiler. `solc-safe-subset` only does screening of the source code.
+This is to make sure that the compilation result is 100% compatible with the result from a stock `solc` compiler. `solc-safe-subset` only does screening and transformation of the source code.

 ## Build